RMichae1/gene_fusion/README.md

 FusionMap_options.txt - contains the specified options for the run of fusionmap

 FusionMap.sh - Boilerplate Code that creates a config and command to run FusionMap from specified parameters

+## ChimPipe

+Requires a genome index in .gem format (use gemtools for that).
+Runs with either fastq files or bam files.